-Soils information should be assessed against the Planning guidelines: the identification of good quality agricultural land (DPI, DLGP 1993) and the State Planning Policy 1/92: Development and conservation of agricultural land.
+Soils information should be assessed against the Planning Guideline: the Identification of Good Quality Agricultural Land (DPI, DLGP 1993), the State Planning Policy 1/92: Development and the Conservation of Agricultural Land.
+Consideration should also be given to the draft Strategic Cropping Land policy.